ietf-wg-cellar/matroska-specification/tagging.md

       to the [TOWN tag in ID3](http://id3.org/id3v2.3.0#TOWN).</td>
   </tr><tr id="Price"><td>PURCHASE_PRICE</td>
     <td>UTF-8</td>
     <td>The amount paid for entity.
-There should only be a numeric value in here.
+There SHOULD only be a numeric value in here.
       Only numbers, no letters or symbols other than ".".
 For instance, you would store "15.59" instead of "$15.59USD".</td>
   </tr><tr id="Currency"><td>PURCHASE_CURRENCY</td>